prat19coder/prat19coder/README.md

 <h3>A passionate frontend developer from India</h3>

-- 🎓 I'm Pratik Kumar Singh, currently pursuing my Bachelors in Computer Science & Engineering.
+- 🎓 Currently pursuing my Bachelors in Computer Science & Engineering.

-- 🌱I’m a tech enthusiast who keeps on exploring new things and doing experiments with new technologies.
+- 🌱 I’m a tech enthusiast who keeps on exploring new things and doing experiments with new technologies.

 - 💡 Proficient in Frontend Development, I'm always eager to expand my knowledge and explore new technologies.

 - 🚀 I'm particularly interested in Web Development and enjoy diving deep into complex problems to find elegant solutions.

-- 🔃Constantly learning and growing, I'm committed to staying updated with the latest trends and advancements in the tech industry.
+- 🔃 Constantly learning and growing, I'm committed to staying updated with the latest trends and advancements in the tech industry.

-- 🔍Currently, I'm exploring MERN Full Stack Development and excited to apply my newfound knowledge to future projects.
+- 🔍 Currently, I'm exploring MERN Full Stack Development and excited to apply my newfound knowledge to future projects.

 - 📫 Feel free to connect me: *pksofficial19@gmail.com*